-How to Ensure Proper Flow of Customers During A Store Closing Liquidation Sale?
+How to Ensure a Proper Flow of Customers During a Store Closing Liquidation Sale?

-There are a multitude of factors that have to be considered when you conduct a store closing liquidation sale.
+There are a multitude of factors and inventory strategies that have to be considered when you conduct a store closing liquidation sale.

 These include everything from wondering how much merchandise you will need to stock your store with before you begin the sale.